-Two Democratic Candidates Poised To Become the First Black Gay Men in Congress
+Two Democratic Candidates Poised To Become the First Openly Black Gay Congressmen

 On Tuesday night, Wasserman of the Cook Political Report called the race for Jones.

-“The historic nature of this moment is not lost of me,” Jones tells TIME, adding that “it’s not just about representation. it’s about what your lived experience brings to policy discussions.”
+“The historic nature of this moment is not lost of me,” Jones tells TIME, adding that “it’s not just about representation.
+It’s about what your lived experience brings to policy discussions.”

 Jones says he’s standing on the shoulders of many who came before him, citing the civil rights leader Bayard Rustin as just one example.
 Rustin planned the 1963 March on Washington, but was asked to publicly distance himself from Martin Luther King Jr. because of concerns over any controversy his being openly gay could have brought to the event.